test-erik/India-Visa-Online/README.md

 ### Passport photo <a id="passport-photo"></a>

 You need a scan of a passport photo with light background (not just a screenshot from the passport).
 The European standard portrait format 35 mm × 45 mm is too tall, it must be possible to crop it so that it is almost square.
 Only JPEG files are accepted.
+It appears that you need “an unsigned recent color photograph” to attach to the printed confirmation form.

 ### Scan of the passport <a id="scan-of-the-passport"></a>